 See the tabs below for information about specific public or social settings.

 Both small gatherings, such as dinner parties and birthday parties, and large gatherings, such as weddings and funerals, pose a risk of spreading COVID-19 among communities.
 This is especially true if there is a high level of community transmission.
-Social gatherings in Phase Three are limited to 25 individuals , and should follow the relevant section in the Guidelines for All Business Sectors.
+Social gatherings are currently limited to 10 individuals, per Executive Order 72, and should follow the relevant section in the Guidelines for All Business Sectors.
 More information about Social Gatherings can be found on the CDC webpage: Considerations for Events and Gatherings.

 Low Risk Activities:

 Medium Risk Activities: